Contact Us

 The semiconductor industry employs over 33,000 people in Singapore.
 With new investments on the horizon, it is expected to create at least another 2,000 jobs in the next three to five years.

-This growing workforce highlights the industry’s significance in Singapore’s economy and its potential for further expansion.
+This growing workforce highlights the industry’s significance in Singapore’s economy and its potential for further expansion, especially with the increasing demand for semiconductors in emerging sectors like electric vehicles.

 To keep up with the semiconductor industry’s rapid growth, Singapore needs to expand its pool of skilled workers, so the SSIA has been working on raising awareness about the industry and attracting younger talent.